Young brunette woman with Down Syndrome in pink sweatshirt with book, smiling

 Start searching for colleges that support your academic needs using our College Search tool.

-Featured schools mentioned in this blog:
+Connect with the featured schools mentioned in this blog!

 Connect with U of Connecticut!
 Connect with Boston U!
-Connect with U of Iowa!

 Like what you’re reading?